 Theproblem: Zero rethinking of processes.
 Same meeting, same meeting, same inefficiency.

-What they do: 84% of companies get stuck in pilot mode for more than a year Avoid pilot purgatory in 7 steps, testing solutions that never change how they actually work.
+What they do: 84 percent of companies get stuck in pilot mode for more than a year, testing solutions that never change how they actually work.

 Theproblem: They experiment endlessly without ever questioning the underlying process.